xiaoyu3x/SmartHome-Demo/README.md

 2. Configure `ocf-servers/ocf-server.conf` adhering to the format as shown in the template.
 Put the OCF server name in the 1st column and the total number of the specified server type in the 2nd column.
 If the configuration file format is not compliant or it does not exist in the same directory as the script file, the [startup script](ocf-servers/start-ocf-servers-in-docker.sh) skips parsing and starts all OCF servers instead.
 3. Share the configuration file on the host with the container process
 ```
-$ docker run -v <path/to/ocf-server.conf/on/host>:/opt/SmartHome-Demo/ocf-servers/ocf-server.conf smarthome-sensors:v1
+$ sudo docker run -v <path/to/ocf-server.conf/on/host>:/opt/SmartHome-Demo/ocf-servers/ocf-server.conf smarthome-sensors:v1
 ```
-*Note*: use the absolute path instead of relative path to point to the configuration file on the host server.
+*Note*: Use the absolute path instead of relative path to point to the configuration file on the host server.

 [IoT REST API Server]: https://github.com/01org/iot-rest-api-server/
 [OCF]: https://openconnectivity.org/